nitin001singh/react-flask-cart-app/README.md

 # 🛍️ Flipkart Clone – Flask + React

-A minimal full-stack e-commerce application using **Flask** for the backend and **React.js** for the frontend.
-This project uses a single `data.json` file for managing products, users, coupons, and cart data — no external database required.
+This project uses a single `data.json` file for managing products, users, coupons, and cart data — no external database is using.